Install Wax Foundation in Beehive Frames

 If your beehive has a “grooved bottom bar” that is solid with a small groove, cleaning will require a bit more effort.

-Use a hook or screwdriver to clean out the groove well.
+Use a hook, hive tool or screwdriver to clean out the groove well.
 Failure to clean the bottom bar may cause your new beeswax foundation to not fit properly.

-Be sure that the wire hooks are laying firmly against the top bar.
+The wire hooks must lay firmly against the top bar.
 Then, you can attach the wedge bar to the underside of the top bar with a staple gun or small nails.
 The wire hooks will be “wedged” in between the 2 pieces of wood.

 You may have a bottom bar that is grooved, split or two separate pieces.
-Grooved bottom bars are traditionally used with plastic foundation because it pops in.
-But you still need to clean away any old wax.
+Split bottom bars are easier for wax foundation and grooved bottom bars are traditionally used with plastic foundation.

-Experts disagree on optimal comb replacement schedule but every 5 years is a good rule of thumb.
-If you use wax foundation, this means installing new beeswax foundation in your frames.
+Periodically, installing fresh foundation in the hive promotes good colony health.
+Experts disagree on optimal comb replacement schedule-but every 5 years is a good rule of thumb.

 For those using plastic foundation, you need to scrape the old wax off the plastic sheets and allow the bees to build new comb.
 It is quicker than dealing with sheet installation – but a nasty job.